Recursively-Constrained Partially Observable Markov Decision Processes: Introduction

 In this example, suppose the agent receives an observation that leads to an updated belief of $0.8$ probability that tunnel $A$ is rocky.
 Intuitively, the agent should avoid tunnel $A$ since the expected cost of navigating it is $8$, which violates the cost constraint of $5$.
 However, an optimal policy computed from a C-POMDP decides to go through the rocky region, violating the constraint and damaging the wheels.
 Such behavior is justified in the C-POMDP framework by declaring that, due to a low probability of observing that tunnel $A$ is rocky in the first place, the expected cost from the initial time step is still within the threshold, and so this policy is admissible.
-However, this pathological behavior is clearly undesirable especially for some (e.g., safety-critical) applications.
+However, this pathological behavior is clearly unsuitable especially for some (e.g., safety-critical) applications.

-In this paper, we first provide the key insight that the pathological behavior is caused by the violation of Bellman's principle of optimality (BPO) of C-POMDPs.
-To mitigate the pathological behavior and preserve BPO, we propose an extension of C-POMDPs through the addition of history-dependent cost constraints at each reachable belief, which we call Recursively-Constrained POMDPs (RC-POMDPs).
+In this paper, we first provide the key insight that the pathological behavior is caused by the violation of the optimal substructure property over successive decision steps, and hence violation of the standard form of Bellman's Principle of Optimality (BPO).
+To mitigate the pathological behavior and preserve the optimal substructure property, we propose an extension of C-POMDPs through the addition of history-dependent cost constraints at each reachable belief, which we call Recursively-Constrained POMDPs (RC-POMDPs).
 We prove that deterministic policies are sufficient for optimality in RC-POMDPs and that RC-POMDPs satisfy BPO.
 These results suggest that RC-POMDPs are highly amenable to standard dynamic programming techniques, which is not true for C-POMDPs.
-Then, we present a simple point-based dynamic programming algorithm to solve RC-POMDPs with scalar costs.
+RC-POMDPs provide a good balance between the BPO-violating expectation constraints of C-POMDPs and constraints on the worst-case outcome, which are overly conservative for POMDPs with inherent state uncertainty.
+Then, we present a point-based dynamic programming algorithm to approximately solve RC-POMDPs.
 Experimental evaluation shows that the pathological behavior is a prevalent phenomenon in C-POMDP policies, and that our algorithm for RC-POMDPs computes polices which obtain expected cumulative rewards competitive with C-POMDPs without exhibiting such behaviors.